Radio Gol

 Buendía, Europa League winner dreaming of River, at Madrid final

-After being one of the standout figures of Aston Villa’s Europa League-winning side, statements from Emiliano Buendía caused a stir in Núñez.
-A River fan, the man who opened the final against Fribourg with a goal and an assist said he was at the 2018 Madrid final and that since childhood he has dreamed of wearing the red sash.
+After being one of the standout figures for Aston Villa in their Europa League-winning campaign, statements from Emiliano Buendía caused a stir in Núñez.
+A River fan, the man who opened the final against Friburgo with a goal and an assist said he was at the 2018 Madrid final and that ever since he was a kid he has dreamed of wearing the red sash.

-“Obviously it’s the dream I’ve had since I was a kid.
-We’ll see what can happen in the future, but it has always been the club that, ever since I started kicking a ball at 3 or 4 years old, I always dreamed of,” he admitted.
-And although it is hard for him to watch matches live, the Mar del Plata native admitted he tried to follow El Millonario every weekend.
+“Obviously, it’s the dream I’ve had since I was a kid.
+We’ll see what might happen in the future, but it’s always been the club that, ever since I started kicking a ball at 3 or 4 years old, I always dreamed of,” he admitted.
+And although it’s hard for him to watch matches live, the Mar del Plata native acknowledged that he tried to follow River every weekend.

-The truth is that, at 29 years old, competing for a place on the World Cup squad and under contract with Villa until mid-2027, his arrival at River does not seem possible in the short term.
-A symbol of the club, with 150 appearances and the recent title, everything seems to indicate that his career will continue in the Premier League, at least for a few more years.
+The truth is that, at 29 years old, in the running for a place on the World Cup squad and under contract with Villa until mid-2027, his arrival at River does not seem possible in the short term.
+A symbol of the club, with 150 matches and the recent title, everything seems to indicate that his career will continue in the Premier League, at least for a few more years.

-What they already know in the offices at the Monumental is that if he ever decides to return to Argentina, El Millonario will be his top priority.
+What they already know in the offices of the Monumental is that if he ever decides to return to Argentina, River will be his top priority.
 In fact, when asked what he would do if Román (Riquelme, Boca’s president) called him, Buendía was blunt.
 “No, not there.
-With all due respect, because I’m one of those who really respects everything Boca is, but no—River, the only one.”
+With all due respect, because I’m someone who respects everything Boca is, but no—River, the only one.”

-And he continued: “That weekend I happened to be in Madrid with 10 Norwich teammates, and we ended up at the very same hotel where River were staying, and I managed to go watch the match with the River supporters.
+And he continued: “That weekend I happened to be in Madrid with 10 Norwich teammates and we ended up at the exact same hotel where River were staying, and I managed to go watch the match with the River supporters.
 The trip had already been planned two months earlier, just to spend a weekend in Madrid”.
-Later, he ran into Enzo Francescoli (and asked him for a photo) and ended up getting tickets to be at the Santiago Bernabéu.
+Later, he met Enzo Francescoli (he asked him for a photo) and ended up getting tickets to be at the Santiago Bernabéu.
 Some say coincidences do not exist; time will tell.

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇪🇸 here.